What is Vatileaks Scandal? Where is Emiliano Fittipaldi Now?

 Netflix’s ‘Vatican Girl: The Disappearance of Emanuela Orlandi’ is a true-crime docuseries that looks into the mysterious disappearance of the 15-year-old teenager.
 Over the course of the investigation, several theories surface about the fate of Emanuela Orlandi.
 From the involvement of the Italian mafia to the conspiracy concocted by the Russians, all sorts of angles appear in the case of the seemingly normal teenager.

 The most interesting thing about all these theories is that the Vatican continues to be at its center, no matter how one looks at it.
-One of the other controversies which shook the Catholic institution to its core, mentioned in the documentary, is Vatileaks.
+One of the other controversies that shook the Catholic institution to its core, mentioned in the documentary, is Vatileaks.
 If you’re wondering what it is, how Emiliano Fittipaldi is connected to it, and where he is now, we’ve got your back.
 Let’s find out.

 Vatileaks, or the Vatican Leaks Scandal, came into focus in 2012 and involved the leaks of sensitive Vatican documents, which exposed its rampant corruption.
 The leaks reportedly included confidential letters, memos, and financial details highlighting the “corruption and abuse of power.”
 It started with the airing of a program named ‘The Untouchables,’ followed by the publication of Gianluigi Nuzzi’s book ‘His Holiness: The Secret Papers of Benedict XVI.’